microsoft/AdaptiveCards/specs/devops/Infrastructure.md

         * Version of a release is specified at pipeline runtime (no PR's needed)
         * Final publish of artifact is gated on additional approval, who is expected to check version number
         * Pipeline pushes updated version string into source control after successful publish
-* Modify all pipelines to push git tags after release
+* Modify all release pipelines to push git tags after release
-* Modify all pipelines to migrate off of deprecated PackageES build pool
+* Modify all release pipelines to migrate off of deprecated PackageES build pool

 Outcome:
 Any member should be able to publish any library using only their web browser.

 ### Epic 2.
+Lay groundwork for automated UI tests
+Estimate: 7-10 points

+* Investigate and finalize UI testing tool(s) to use
+* Modify all pipelines to execute tool(s) and report output

+Outcome:
+Pending configuration and writing of tests, pipelines should now be ready to report any failing automated UI tests.

+### Epic 3.
 Lower barriers for smoke testing
 Estimate: 5-7 points

 * Modify UWP and WPF visualizer pipelines to produce executables with valid test certificates